AakaQT/E-commerce-website/README.md

 # E-commerce-website
-Just a simple website so that I'm able to practice my web dev skills.
+Just a simple website so that I'm able to practice my HTML and CSS skills